 About Capital Credits

 It’s time for you to get the credit —capital credits, that is― for helping build, sustain, and grow your local electric cooperative.
-This year, Grand Valley Power retires – or pays by cash– over $1.2 million dollars to our members like you.
+This year, Grand Valley Power retires – or pays by cash– over $1 million to our members like you.
 You share in the financial strength of your cooperative.

 The Benefits of Being a Member